 Orange light indicates that controllers firmware version is not correct.
 Update firmware of controller.

-Gray light indicates no communication between controller and software.
+Gray light with S indicates no communication between controller and software.
 Click “Machine/Controller/Reconnect” and make sure that correct controller is set as Primary controller in settings.

 Red light indicates that software is processing commands and is sending them to controller.